bugtamer/areca-backup/docs/user/tutorial4.md

 ![](./images/merge2.jpg)

-Just hit the "Start merge" button.
+Just hit the "`Start merge`" button.
-Once the merge is performed, you can notice that only one archive appears in the "Physical view" :
+Once the merge is performed, you can notice that only one archive appears in the "`Physical view`" :

 ![](./images/physical5.jpg)

-Double-click on it to see its content : you can notice that all files (including "MyNewPicture.jpg") are contained in this unique archive :
+Double-click on it to see its content : you can notice that all files (including "`MyNewPicture.jpg`") are contained in this unique archive :

 ![](./images/content4.jpg)

-If you go back to the "Logical view" and select "MyNewPicture.jpg", you see that the file's history has disappeared.
+If you go back to the "`Logical view`" and select "`MyNewPicture.jpg`", you see that the file's history has disappeared.
 A unique version is now displayed (created at 9:54 PM) : Areca has destroyed the file's history and kept the last version only.

 ![](./images/logical2.jpg)